-Our Uluru (Yulara) to Alice Springs tours and holidays
+Our Uluru (Yulara) to Alice Springs trips

-Uluru (Yulara) to Alice Springs FAQs
+Highlights of our Uluru to Alice Springs tours

 Trips from 1 January 2023 onwards

-From 1 January 2023, Intrepid will no longer require travelers to provide proof of vaccination against COVID-19 (excluding all Polar trips and select adventure cruises).
-However, we continue to strongly recommend that all Intrepid travelers and leaders get vaccinated to protect themselves and others.
+From 1 January 2023, Intrepid will no longer require travellers to provide proof of vaccination against COVID-19 (excluding all Polar trips and select adventure cruises).
+However, we continue to strongly recommend that all Intrepid travellers and leaders get vaccinated to protect themselves and others.

 Specific proof of testing or vaccination may still be required by your destination or airline.
 Please ensure you check travel and entry requirements carefully.

 The Red Centre covers a huge, very remote area of Central Australia.
 There's no public transport, so we'll spend many hours driving from A to B in a private air-conditioned vehicle.
 Make sure you bring ample snacks and maybe a few podcasts to listen to – or use it as an opportunity to get to know your fellow travellers!
 The drives may be long, but it's a wonderful chance to sit back and enjoy the unique desert landscapes that you'd miss in any other form of travel.

 The Red Centre is located in a semi-arid desert climate zone.
 This means that daytime temperatures are warm to hot all year round, but the nights are cool – in fact, winter lows can plummet to below freezing.
 Rainfall is low throughout the year, but December through March see the most precipitation.
 Travelling to the Red Centre isn't recommended in the summer if you don't enjoy the heat, as temps can top the mid 40°Cs.